Personal Immigration

 • Have already shown they met the requirement, of level B1, in a previous successful application for entry clearance or permission to stay.

-Employers seeking to recruit under the Skilled Worker route must (subject to being able to trade points as set out below) pay their skilled workers a salary which equals or exceeds both a general salary threshold, the ‘going rate’ for the occupation (as set out in the relevant occupation code mentioned above) and a minimum hourly rate (if applicable), whichever is higher.
+Employers seeking to recruit under the Skilled Worker route must (subject to being able to trade points as set out below) pay their skilled workers a salary which equals or exceeds both a general salary threshold and the ‘going rate’ for the applicable SOC 2020 occupation code.

 The salary you receive as a Skilled Worker will therefore usually need to equal or exceed the following:

-• The applicable ‘going rate’ for the occupation as set out in Table 1 or Table 2 of Appendix Skilled Occupations – or a percentage of the ‘going rate’ if the worker scores ‘tradable points’ (see below); and
+• The applicable ‘going rate’ for the SOC 2020 occupation code in Appendix Skilled Occupations – or a percentage of the ‘going rate’ if the worker scores ‘tradable points’ (see below).

 The general salary threshold is calculated based on actual gross earnings, up to a maximum of 48 hours per week, unless the applicant is being sponsored to work on a pattern where the regular hours are not the same each week, resulting in uneven pay, in which case work in excess of 48 hours in some weeks can be considered towards the salary thresholds, providing the average over a regular cycle (which can be less than, but not more than, 17 weeks) is not more than 48 hours a week.
 Any unpaid rest weeks will count towards the average when considering whether the salary thresholds are met.